Bihar CM shares state's sustainable development efforts at UN climate roundtable

 Carney also said there were calls from every major bank, the world’s largest insurers, biggest pension funds and top asset managers for the disclosure of climate-related financial information.

 He said this support is truly global, stemming from almost 60 countries and with a market cap of almost USD 13 trillion and financial institutions responsible for assets of 150 trillion pounds.
-(AGENCIES)
+(PTI)

 Bihar CM shares state’s sustainable development efforts at UN climate roundtable

-United Nations : Bihar Chief Minister Nitish Kumar shared his state’s policy initiatives and sustainable development efforts, including climate resilient agriculture and water conservation, aimed at contributing to the goal of limiting global temperature rise to 1.5C at a climate change roundtable hosted by the UN Secretary-General.
+United Nations, Sep 25: Bihar Chief Minister Nitish Kumar shared his state’s policy initiatives and sustainable development efforts, including climate resilient agriculture and water conservation, aimed at contributing to the goal of limiting global temperature rise to 1.5C at a climate change roundtable hosted by the UN Secretary-General.

 Editorial